Mapping Special Collections

 In November 2008, the Council on Library and Information Resources, through generous funding from the Andrew W. Mellon Foundation, awarded Goucher College’s Special Collections and Archives Department a grant to identify and catalog hidden collections.

-Mapping Special Collections for Research and Teaching at Goucher College, a one year project beginning in March 2009, will significantly increase scholarly access to Goucher’s special collections.
-A significant aspect of the project is training undergraduates in bibliographic description.
-Uncovering and understanding these "hidden collections" is key to Goucher's initiatives to increase undergraduate original research and partnerships with faculty to incorporate special collections into their curricula and teaching methods.
+Mapping Special Collections for Research and Teaching at Goucher College, a one year project that began in March 2009, significantly increased scholarly access to Goucher’s rare book collection.
+A significant aspect of the project was to train undergraduates in bibliographic description.
+Uncovering and understanding these "hidden collections" was key to Goucher's initiatives to increase undergraduate original research and partnerships with faculty to incorporate special collections into their curricula and teaching methods.

 Collections included in the Project